Raff vs Railway: VM Control or Developer PaaS? (2026)

 Choose Railway if you want to deploy an app.
 Choose Raff if you want to control the machine that runs it.

 For developers who want to understand and own their infrastructure, start with a Raff Linux VM.
-For teams that need predictable long-running compute, compare plans on the Raff pricing page.
+For teams that need predictable long-running compute, compare Raff’s current CPU-Optimized and General Purpose VM plans before choosing a deployment model.